 On paper, having your artwork go viral online seems like the express ticket to success.
 If a piece of art gets shared by popular news outlets and social media pages, that means the creator is set to be inundated with 'likes' and new fans clamouring to buy their work, right?
 Not quite.
-While viral art, by its nature, can garner a lot of attention, the journey to fame and its rewards are not as straightforward as it seems.
+While viral art, by its nature, can garner a lot of attention, the journey to fame is not as straightforward as it seems.

-In a similar way to how sharing timely and talented fan art can get you paid, an image that goes viral can make artists money.
+In a similar way to how sharing timely and talented fan art can get you paid (opens in new tab), an image that goes viral can make artists money.
 But talking about the finances is tricky at the best of times.
-Chuck internet stardom into the mix and it becomes even more difficult to untangle exactly how much cash the phenomenon of your art going viral brings in.
+Chuck internet stardom into the mix and it becomes even more difficult to untangle exactly how much cash your art going viral brings in.

-The illustration, which details the different types of tattoos that sailors wear and explains what they mean, has enjoyed viral success and gone on to earn Bellwood $1,761.50 at the time of writing the blog.
+The illustration, which details the different types of tattoos that sailors wear and explains what they mean, has enjoyed viral success and when Bellwood wrote the blog post in May 2017, it had earned her $1,761.50.
 However, the image's timeline can be traced back all the way to February 2013.

 The initial commission takes off